darshcode/os-webapp/README.md

 # os-webapp readme

-To start the application on your local host, open 2 terminals and enter the following commands:
+To start the application on your local host, open **2** terminals in the **root directory** and enter the following commands:

-> npm start
+- npm start
-> node server.js
+- node server.js